 Robotic surgery may not be appropriate for all patients.
 If you need surgery, discuss all of your options with your surgeon, including the benefits and risks of each.

-Absolutely not.
 The robotic surgical system depends completely on the surgeon to direct and control it.
 The system replicates the surgeon’s movements in real time; it cannot be programmed, nor can it make decisions on its own to move in any way or perform any type of surgical maneuver without the surgeon’s direction.

 Although seated at a console a few feet away from the patient, the surgeon views an actual, real-time image of the surgical field throughout the entire procedure.
 At no time does the surgeon see a virtual image, nor does the system perform any maneuver not specifically directed by the surgeon.